Project 10: The Search-Replace Master

 Check-your-understanding questions

-3. How do you test a regex before replacement?
+3. How do you search backward for a word?

 Check-your-understanding answers